 The traditional strategy of placing banners and ads on other websites is now insufficient, and instant messaging platforms are becoming the new default marketing channel.
 Consumers are no longer interested in being advertised to form a pedestal.
 They want brands to get down from their high horses and talk to them one-on-one.

 For example, you can publish your catalog through Social Media automated stories and promote individual products through personalized messages.
 Engage your audience so they can ask you questions about registration, fees, etc. At the same time, these platforms are adapting to allow such interactions, and other features such as product browsing, payment collection, and complaints/ticket management.

 4. Artificial Intelligence: The next revolution

 In 2021 AI will become an essential tool for many businesses.
-It will contribute to streamline processes, organize information, and provide other great advantages in the online market.
-Additionally, it will help you understand your consumer’s behaviors, their search patterns, and provide them the most relevant answers on time.
+It will contribute to streamlining processes, organizing information, and providing other great advantages in the online market.
+Additionally, it will help you understand your consumer’s behaviors, their search patterns, and provide them with the most relevant answers on time.

 5. Data-Driven Marketing

 One major benefit of digital interactions is that everything we do gets stored as data.
 This information can give your business a better view of your audience’s motivations, preferences, and behaviors.

 Data-driven marketing is a method that uses this data, acquired through customer interactions and third parties, to improve future communications and strategies.
 As you can imagine, this type of approach is proving to be of very high effectiveness.

 - 55% of users do voice searches to ask questions on a smartphone according to Perficient.